NORD is very grateful to Michael Brenner, PhD, University of Alabama at Birmingham, for assistance in the preparation of this report.

 Alexander disease is named after the physician who first described the condition in 1949 (WS Alexander).
 It is an extremely rare, usually progressive and fatal, neurological disorder.
 Initially it was detected most often during infancy or early childhood, but as better diagnostic tools have become available has been found to occur with similar frequency at all stages of life.
 Alexander disease has historically been included among the leukodystrophies--diseases of the white matter of the brain.
 These diseases affect the fatty material (myelin) that forms an insulating wrapping (sheath) around certain nerve fibers (axons).
 Myelin enables the efficient transmission of nerve impulses and provides the "whitish" appearance of the so-called white matter of the brain.
 There is a marked deficit in myelin formation in most early onset cases of Alexander disease, and sometimes in later onset cases, particularly in the front (frontal lobes) of the brain's two hemispheres (cerebrum).
 However, white matter defects are sometimes not observed in later onset cases.
 Instead, the unifying feature among all Alexander disease cases is the presence of abnormal protein aggregates known as "Rosenthal fibers" throughout certain regions of the brain and spinal cord (central nervous system [CNS]).
 These aggregates occur in astrocytes, a particular cell type in the CNS that helps maintain a normal CNS environment.
 Accordingly, it is more appropriate to consider Alexander disease a disease of astrocytes (an astrogliopathy) than a white matter disease (leukodystrophy).

-As just described, the symptoms of Alexander disease tend to depend on the time of onset.
-However, the different forms are historical generalizations rather than defined entities.
-An analysis currently in progress suggests that Alexander disease is better described as having two forms, an early onset form most commonly presenting by four years of age, and a later onset form generally presenting after age four.
+The two different forms of Alexander disease are generalizations rather than defined entities.
 In actuality there is an overlapping continuum of presentations; a one year old could present with symptoms more typical of a 10 years old, and vice-versa.
-However, for all forms of the disease the symptoms almost always worsen with time and eventually lead to death, with the downhill course generally (but not always) being swifter the earlier the onset.
+However, in all cases the symptoms almost always worsen with time and eventually lead to death, with the downhill course generally (but not always) being swifter the earlier the onset.

 About 95% of Alexander disease cases are caused by mutations in a structural protein called glial fibrillary acidic protein (GFAP) that is found almost exclusively in astrocytes.
 The cause of the other 5% of cases is not known.